andrewcooke/pytyp/pytyp.rst

 all cases, even if extended to include instances; a general solution would also require a structural (piecewise inspection) approach.

-In fact, the **structural inspection and registration / subclassing are complementary**: the traditional ABC approach would work well for user-defined classes; structural verification would be better suited to the built–in container types.
+In fact, **registration / subclassing and structural inspection are complementary**: the traditional ABC approach would work well for user-defined classes; structural verification would be better suited to the built–in container types.
 There would be a trade–off between convenience and speed: